Skip to main content

 Now go to the “Deployed Contracts” section in Remix and expand the deployed contract.
 You’ll see a bunch of functions/methods.
 Expand the safeMint function and add the following details:

-2. Enter any Big number value in the _tokenid field (we suggest 1 since it’s the first token being minted).
+2. Enter any Big number value in the _tokenId field.
+We suggest using '1' as it represents the first token being minted.

 Click on transact and confirm the transaction from MetaMask.
 It could take a couple of minutes but you can always confirm the transaction was executed via a block explorer like Etherscan.
-Now you have the token on the Sepolia chain.
+Now you have the NFT on the Sepolia chain.

-You can check other details like name, symbol, owner, or tokenuri by entering the token id we mentioned earlier.
+You can check other details like name, symbol, ownerOf, or tokenURI by entering the token id we mentioned earlier.

 Conclusion

-Congratulations on creating your very own NFT, help your artist friends put their artistic work on the Ethereum blockchain, or become an artist yourself.
-Checkout OpenZeppelin's Wizard for more examples.
+Congratulations on creating your very own NFT!
+Help your artist friends put their artistic work on the Ethereum blockchain, or become an artist yourself.
+Check out OpenZeppelin's Wizard for more examples.

 Subscribe to our newsletter for more articles and guides on Ethereum.
 If you have any feedback, feel free to reach out to us via Twitter.
 You can always chat with us on our Discord community server, featuring some of the coolest developers you’ll ever meet :)